ovowiny/fintech-transaction-analysis/README.md

 # fintech-transaction-analysis

+## ⚠️ Disclaimer

+This project is based on a simulated or anonymized dataset for demonstration purposes only.
+No sensitive or personally identifiable information is included.

 ### Overview

 This project presents an end-to-end analysis of a large-scale fintech transactional dataset, focusing on uncovering business performance, operational efficiency, and hidden risks.